EnSoftCorp/call-graph-toolbox/index.md

 ## Getting Started
 Ready to get started?

-1. First [install](/call-graph-toolbox/install) the Points-to Toolbox plugin
+1. First [install](/call-graph-toolbox/install) the Call Graph Toolbox plugin
 2. Then check out the provided [tutorials](/call-graph-toolbox/tutorials) to jump start your analysis

 ## Source Code